 The Small Firm Technical Assistance Program as outlined in Action Plan One Amendment 2 was approved by HUD on September 15, 2006.
-The Solicitation for Grant Applications process commenced in October 2006.
-In January, a Review Board was initiated.
+The Solicitation for Grant Application (SGA) process commenced in October, 2006.
+In January of 2007, a review board was initiated.
 In February, 19 sub-recipients were selected.
-The Louisiana Department of Economic Development met with the 19 in March to go over program content and process.
+LED met with the 19 in March to go over program content and process.
+In April, LED established a contract template through collaboration with OCD-DRU.
+In May, a kick-off meeting was held for the program sub-recipients.
+The agenda consisted of training on LED¿s Sage system and program training by the OCD-DRU staff.
+Contracts with sub-recipients are still being negotiated with LED at this time.
+Some recipients attended basic CDBG training provided by the OCD-DRU in June.